recoverysource/handbook/project/getting-started.rst

 with a ``Knowledge Check`` that allows you to check your understanding of the material that you just read.

-You are *highly encouraged* to use these sections as "a good stoppingpoint," and take a break before going back one or two pages.
+You are *highly encouraged* to use these sections as "a good stopping point," and take a break before going back one or two pages.
 Remember to take things one page/topic at a time.